DmitriiNazimov/vite-plugin-lazy-css-modules-inliner/README.md

 A Vite plugin that enables true on-demand CSS for dynamically imported code by virtualizing CSS Modules.
 It prevents lazy components' styles from being bundled into the page CSS and injects them only when the corresponding JS is loaded.

+## Installation

+`npm i vite-plugin-lazy-css-modules-inliner --save-dev`

+Example of usages see in section `Examples`.

 ## Supported stacks

 - Vite (vanilla)